ozum/vuepress-bar/README.md

 };
 ```

-### Override
+### Overriding

 You may want to override generated navbar or sidebar.
 That is the reason why `vuepress-bar` isn't written as a plugin.
 You can override generated config.

-For example, you want to rename generated "Api" text to "API".
+**Rename "Api" to "API"**

 ```ts
 const { nav, sidebar } = getConfig();